 Medical Assistance for home-based care through a waiver program – These types of Medicaid insurance waivers assist patients who need help with expenses that choose to stay at home, rather than live in a nursing home or a medical facility.
 Types of medical waivers include: Brain Injury Waivers, Community Alternative Care Waivers, Community Access for Disability Inclusion Waivers, Consumer Directed Community Supports, Developmental Disabilities Waivers and Elderly Waivers.

 Health care coverage for nursing home patients – Those who need Medicaid Services and live in a nursing home receive coverage through MA.
 The government-sponsored health care policy also handles care received at designated intermediate care facilities for those who are developmentally disabled.

 Medical Assistance for Breast or Cervical Cancer (MA-BC) – Women enrolled in the Sage Screening Program that needed breast or cervical cancer-related treatments receive Medicaid coverage through MA-BC.
 All costs are covered, so long as treatment is needed.

 Minnesota Family Planning Program – Family planning services and supplies are covered under this health plan, which also includes transportation to and from family planning facilities.
-Patients can apply for this medical assistance for a short-term period or for a year.
+Patients can complete the application process for this program for a short-term period or for a year.
 Those interested in the Minnesota Family Planning Program cannot receive Medicaid coverage through MA.